octobercms/docs/3.x/extend/services/response-view.md

 ## Basic Responses

 A response can be returned from almost PHP method that is used by the page.
-This includes all the CMS methods contained in the [layout execution life cycle](../cms/layouts.md#oc-dynamic-layouts) and [AJAX handler definitions](../ajax/handlers.md).
+This includes all the CMS methods contained in the [Layout Execution Life Cycle](../../cms/themes/layouts.md) and [AJAX handler definitions](../../cms/ajax/handlers.md).

 #### Returning strings from a CMS method